-

 JUDGES: JENNIFER DODOO (MRS) JUSTICE OF THE HIGH COURT

-LAWYERS: G. S. K. BABANAWO FOR PLAINTIFF
+G. S. K. BABANAWO FOR PLAINTIFF

 AKAWARI ATINDEM FOR DEFENDANTS